noahehall/blockchain/blockchain.md

   - compliance: more difficult
 - private blockchain:
   - permission: required, and are typically under centralized control
+- both private & public
+  - depend on a wallet address for identity for transactions and services
+  - both keep a public record of transactions that have taken place
+  - users can interact autonomously on the blockchain, and others can verify their data
 - cross-chain functionality: connecting data across blockchains
   - allows a series of protocols that work in harmony to delivery decentralized applications
   - e.g. a private blockchain can store public blockchain data, like to log bitcoin transactions via their transaction id hash
-  - e.g. a public blockchain can store private blockchain by embedding data, e.g. bitcoin core OP_RETURN can store up to 40bytes
+  - e.g. a public blockchain can store private blockchain data via embedding, e.g. bitcoin core OP_RETURN can store up to 40bytes
-    In the Blockchain class we are going to implement the method: validateChain() This method will return a Promise that will resolve with the list of errors when validating the chain.
-    Steps to validate:
-    You should validate each block using validate() method from each of the blocks in the chain.
-    Each Block should check the with the previousBlockHash to make sure the chain isn't broken. vs 2
-  - both
-    - depend on a wallet address for identity for transactions and services
-    - both keep a public record of transactions that have taken place
-    - users can interact with autonomously on the blockchain, and ohters an verify their data

-### version 1 / generation 1 blockchains
+### version/generation 1 blockchains

 - focused on moving value, maintaining a ledger, and creating ideal payment systems